-The Australian Science and Mathematics School has a history of outstanding engagement and success in the Mathematics learning area at Stage 2.
+The Australian Science and Mathematics School has a history of outstanding engagement and success in the Mathematics learning area in Stage 2.
 With the reframing of mathematics subjects within the SACE the ASMS now only offers Stage 2 Mathematical Methods and Stage 2 Specialist Mathematics.

 Mathematical Methods develops an increasingly complex and sophisticated understanding of calculus and statistics.
 By using functions and their derivatives and integrals, and by mathematically modelling physical processes, students develop a deep understanding of the physical world through a sound knowledge of relationships involving rates of change.
 Students use statistics to describe and analyse phenomena that involve uncertainty and variation.

-Specialist Mathematics draws on and deepens students’ mathematical knowledge, skills, and understanding, and provides opportunities for students to develop their skills in using rigorous mathematical arguments and proofs, and using mathematical models.
+Specialist Mathematics draws on and deepens students’ mathematical knowledge, skills, and understanding, and provides opportunities for students to develop their skills in using rigorous mathematical arguments and proofs and using mathematical models.
 It includes the study of more advanced calculus and multidimensional approaches to vectors and complex numbers.

 Students choosing to study Stage 2 Specialist Mathematics are enrolled in a combined Specialist and Methods hybrid course that re-sequences the curriculum to enhance the significant conceptual overlap between the two subjects.
 Students are still allocated the same course contact time, 200 minutes per subject totalling 400 minutes in the combined Specialist and Methods course.
 They also have the benefit of accessing up to four specialist mathematics teachers due to the collaborative approaches used in the teaching and learning program.